-Our new advisor Claire gives the run down on Kiwisaver and Home Start
+Our advisor, Claire, gives the run down on Kiwisaver and Home Start

 The great thing about Kiwisaver is that you can only request to withdraw the funds for two reasons; on your retirement, or to purchase your first home.
 In this way it functions very well as a strict savings account, and there are many benefits to increasing your contributions to Kiwisaver in order to save a larger deposit towards your first home.

-In a nutshell, you can withdraw your Kiwisaver contributions (as well as your employer's contributions, excepting the $1,000 Government Kickstart) if you;
+In a nutshell, you can withdraw your Kiwisaver contributions (as well as your employer's contributions, apart from the $1,000 Government Kickstart) if you;

 You may also be eligible for a helping hand from the Government.